Haga, Vestland

-Haga is a village in Samnanger municipality in Vestland county, Norway.
+Haga is a village in Samnanger Municipality in Vestland county, Norway.
 The village is located the northeastern end of the Samnangerfjorden.
-It is located east of the village of Årland, across the fjord.
+It is located east of the village of Ådland, across the fjord.
 The municipal centre of Tysse lies immediately south of Haga, and it is considered part of the "urban area" of Haga.
-The 0.88 km2 village has a population (2019) of 1,068 and a population density of 1214 PD/km2.
 Haga Church was built in the centre of the village in 1995.

+The 0.9 km2 village area (including Tysse) has a population (2025) of 1,074 and a population density of 1193 PD/km2.